 Therapion ConsultingPrivate online psychotherapy servicesLink redirects to another website

-If your family member is a danger to themselves or others and they refuse to see a doctor, you can call a health centre or hospital yourself.
-If help is needed fast, say so on the phone.
-If you fear that your family member will hurt themselves, mention this too.
+If your family member or friend is a danger to themselves or others and they refuse to see a doctor, you can call a health and social services centre or emergency clinic.
+If help is needed urgently, say so on the phone.
+If you fear that your family member or friend will hurt themselves, mention this too.

-If your family member is in very bad condition and needs acute psychiatric hospital care, they may be referred to treatment even if they do not want it themselves.
-A doctor’s referral to coercive treatment (pakkohoitolähete) is required for this.
-If someone’s life is in immediate danger, you can call the emergency number 112.
-Please do not call the emergency number if the situation is non-urgent.
+If your family member or friend is in a very bad condition and needs acute psychiatric hospital care, they may be referred to treatment even if they do not want it themselves.
+This requires a doctor’s referral to coercive treatment.
+If someone's life is in immediate danger, you can call the emergency number 112.
+Do not call the emergency number if the situation is not urgent.

 Help by phone